 Solo 401k contributions after 70 1/2 are different than contributions at this age with an individual retirement account (IRA).
 With a traditional IRA, participants cannot make additional contributions once they reach 70 1/2 and are required to take out a minimum distribution (RMD).
 One of the benefits of the Solo 401k is that participants can still contribute after 70 1/2.
 In this article, we will explain exactly how this can be done.

 Making Contributions to a Solo 401k Plan After 70 1/2

 Unlike a Traditional IRA, which doesn’t allow you to make pre-tax IRA contributions after reaching age 70 1/2, a solo 401(k) plan participant can make 401(k) plan contributions after age 70 1/2.
-In other words, if you’re still an employer with a solo 401(k) plan, you can continue making contributions to your employer-sponsored solo 401(k) or SER IRA.
-Additionally, there’s no requirement to take required minimum distributions (RMDs.
+In other words, if you’re still an employer with a solo 401(k) retirement plan, you can continue making contributions to your employer-sponsored solo 401k or SEP IRA.
+Additionally, there’s no requirement to take required minimum distributions (RMDs).
 This is only if you do not own 5% or more of the company.

 Roth IRA at 70 1/2

 In addition, an individual may contribute directly to a Roth IRA after he or she has reached age 70 ½ (up to the annual $7,000 limit, which includes a $1,000 catch up amount).
 Direct Roth IRA contributions, however, are subject to income limitations.
 These limitations apply to reduce the contribution limits for taxpayers who earn more than $189,000 (married taxpayers) or $120,000 (single taxpayers) in 2018.